Kolkata Suburban Railway: Sealdah South lines

 The Sealdah South line is an important link to Sundarbans in West Bengal from Kolkata.
 It is also part of the Eastern Railway.
+This south section is exclusively for suburban train, and no express trains run in this section.
+Except the Lakshmikantapur – Namkhana section, rest of the lines are completely double line.
 This line has four corridors, and bifurcates as branch lines linking the southern suburbs to Kolkata.
 The main line starts at Sealdah terminating at Namkhana railway station with a length of 110 km.
 The main line is double-tracked until Lakshmikantapur railway station and single-tracked from Lakshmikantapur to Namkhana.
 The first branch line of this corridor starts at Ballygunge Junction terminating at Budge Budge railway station with a length of 19 km.
 A second branch line starts at Sonarpur Junction terminating at Canning with a length of 29 km.
 The third branch line starts at Baruipur Junction railway station terminating at Diamond Harbour railway station with the length of 35 km.
 This line has a sole depot at Sonarpur.

 This line has three interchange stations, at Majerhat and Park Circus with Circular Railway and at Sealdah for Eastern line.
+Kolkata metro Blue Line and Orange Line meet with this line at New Garia station and smooth interchange facility available.

 Chord link line

 The Chord link line connects Sealdah to Dankuni Junction on the Howrah–Barddhaman Chord.
+This line splits from the main line at Dumdum Junction.
+This is fully double line and used by both suburban and express trains.
 This line plays an important role in connecting the Sealdah Division's mainline with the Howrah–Bardhaman chord, which is primarily used by freight and passenger trains heading towards North India(The Howrah–Bardhaman chord is part of the Howrah–Delhi mainline and the Grand Chord).
 The Chord link crosses the Hooghly River on the Vivekananda Setu road-rail bridge.

 This corridor has a famous tourist spot, the Dakshineswar Kali Temple, where Ramakrishna Paramhansa served as a priest.
 It also includes the road-cum-rail bridge, Vivekananda Setu, also known as the Bally Bridge.

 It has three interchange stations.
-Interchange is possible at Dum Dum Junction for the Eastern line (Sealdah–Gede mainline), at Dankuni Junction for the Eastern line (Howrah–Barddhaman Chord) and at Bally Halt (lying above Bally station) for the Eastern Line (Howrah–Barddhaman mainline).
-The extension of the Kolkata Metro Line 1 runs parallel to this line, and will have interchange facilities at Dum Dum, Baranagar and Dakshineswhar stations.
+Interchange is possible at Dum Dum Junction for the Eastern line (Sealdah–Gede mainline), at Dankuni Junction for the Eastern line (Howrah–Barddhaman Chord) and at Bally Halt (lying above Bally station) for the Eastern Line (Howrah–Barddhaman mainline).Kolkata metro Blue Line runs parallel to this line between Dumdum and Dakshineshwar, and has interchange facilities at Dum Dum, Baranagar and Dakshineswhar stations.

 Expansion

 A new line is under construction between Amta and Bagnan with a length of 16 km under the jurisdiction of the South Eastern Railway sanctioned in 2010–11.
+Another line is in progress between Masalandpur and Swarupnagar of 12.30 km, contract work has been awarded to RITES for soil testing.
 Another new line is in progress between the Dakshinbari and Tarakeswar with joint work by the ER and SER.